-Student bills are available for viewing through the Student Account Center (SAC) via the My.
-Assumption Portal.
+Student bills are available for viewing through the Student Account Center (SAC) via the MyPortal.
+Assumption.edu.
 SAC is a portal that presents comprehensive student account information including Account Summary and Activity, Statements, and Options to Pay a Bill, including enrolling in a payment plan.
 The Account Summary and Activity Data is available 24/7 with real time updates, including financial aid.

-Please use the Student Account Center in student portal to pay all tuition and fees.
-To log into your Student Account Center you would log into the student portal at my.assumption.edu.
-The Student Account Center tab is located on the right under the Self-Service Menu with Web Advisor.
 One-time payments post in real time 24/7 via checking, statement savings, or credit/debit card.
 Please note that a small convenience fee is applied to credit/debit card payments.